mulbc/ocs-migrate/1_pvc_data_gen/README.md

 # Stage 1: pvc-data-gen

-This playbook scans source cluster PVCs in a `namespaces_to_migrate` list provided by the user and generates info needed by stage 2 for destination cluster PVC creation and data sync.
+This playbook scans source cluster PVCs in a `namespaces_to_migrate` list provided by the user and generates info needed by stage 2 for OCS PVC creation and data sync.

 ## Usage

-1. Before running stage 1, ensure you have completed [prerequisite steps](https://github.com/konveyor/pvc-migrate#prerequisite-steps) and have installed required [automation prerequisites](https://github.com/konveyor/pvc-migrate#2-automation-prerequisites).
+1. Before running stage 1, ensure you have completed [prerequisite steps](https://github.com/mulbc/ocs-migrate#prerequisite-steps) and have installed required [automation prerequisites](https://github.com/mulbc/ocs-migrate#2-automation-prerequisites).

 1. Create your own copy of vars file